Madison Marijuana Possession Lawyer

 If you have been arrested for marijuana possession in the Jackson Metro Area, The Coon Law Firm, PLLC can fight the charges against you and help you avoid harsh criminal penalties.
 With nearly over a decade of experience and more than 500 criminal misdemeanor and felony cases handled in Mississippi, our Madison drug crime lawyer understands what it takes to obtain the most favorable outcome on behalf of our clients.

 What are the Penalties for Marijuana Possession in Mississippi?

 In Mississippi, being found in possession of marijuana can lead to harsh penalties:

-- A third or subsequent conviction will result in a maximum 60-day jail sentence and a fine no more than $1,000.
+A third or subsequent conviction will result in a maximum 60-day jail sentence and a fine of no more than $1,000.

-Keep in mind, possession of larger amounts of marijuana could lead to marijuana sales and trafficking charges.
+Keep in mind that possession of larger amounts of marijuana could lead to marijuana sales and trafficking charges.
 Marijuana trafficking could bring federal charges, which are punishable by harsher penalties.

 Schedule a Consultation Today